 As New York gets closer to online sports betting, a similar provision will no doubt be part of the law and/or rules.
 Don’t expect to be able to bet from outside the Empire State.

 Voters approved legalized sports betting in 2013.
 However, it wasn’t until the fall of PASPA in 2018 that casinos were finally able to implement sports betting into their properties.

 Sports betting operates within the parameters of standard NY gaming law, with a few exceptions:

-For the time being, no. There isn’t any online sports betting in New York.
+For the time being, no. There isn’t any online sports betting sites in New York.
 You can download a NJ app, but will be required to travel to New Jersey to bet online.

 Any and all types of bets available in New Jersey, and the other states with sports betting, will most likely be made available in New York.

 Absolutely, you can bet all professional New York sports teams, but not college teams.
 College teams in New York or college teams participating in tournaments, games or special events in New York state are off-limits.

 No. State law prohibits wagering on New York colleges and universities at its retail sportsbooks, and it’s quite likely that this prohibition will appear when online sports betting becomes law, too.

 No. These sportsbooks may be able to offer you sports betting without incident, but you’re taking a major risk, because there are precious few legal protections available to you outside of the security of US and New York law.